 The objective of this course is to improve the students’ communicative and writing skills in order to facilitate their relationship with the academic environment and university classes.
 The course focuses on developing vocabulary and discourse styles for academic verbal communication.
 Through a number of class presentations, students are expected to put into practice a variety of discourse styles.
 Students also read newspaper articles from a variety of Spanish-speaking countries.

-Designed to meet the needs of heritage students, including native speakers who learned Spanish at home, but who have had little or no formal education in the language.
-The course helps students develop a formal understanding of grammar, enrich their vocabulary, facilitate their ability to speak about a wider range of topics, and use different registers (formal and informal) in both written and spoken Spanish.
+This course is designed to meet the needs of heritage students.
+Heritage students include native speakers who learned Spanish at home, but who have had little or no formal education in the language.
+The course helps students develop a formal understanding of grammar, enrich their vocabulary, facilitate their ability to speak about a wider range of topics, and to use different registers (formal, informal, etc.) in both written and spoken Spanish.
+Contact hours: 45.
+Credit: 3 semester / 4.5 quarter hours.

 LING 4002 BALA/SPAN 4006 BALA